[back to home]

 Intuitively, typical neural network parameters, e.g. the weights of a linear layer, have the property that a gradient step on some training input will generally only induce a large change in the layer's outputs for inputs similar to that training input.
 In contrast, changes to the frequency vectors of RoPE will nontrivially modify the attention scores between almost all query-key pairs, which could make these frequencies less amenable to gradient optimization.

 If these frequency vectors are kept frozen instead, then ideally we would want to initialize them in a more principled, deterministic fashion.
-In the initial discussion on the EleutherAI discord, Kevin Yin suggested arranging the frequency vectors for each head in order of increasing magnitude, and rotating the \(i\)th vector to an angle of \(i\cdot 2\pi / \varphi\) where \(\varphi = (1 + \sqrt{5}) / 2\) is the golden ratio, resulting in uniformly distributed frequency vectors.
-(This is the approach used in the experiments below, though, as Kevin later pointed out, rotating by \(i \cdot \pi / \varphi\) is likely to perform better.)
+In the initial discussion on the EleutherAI discord, Kevin Yin suggested arranging the frequency vectors for each head in order of increasing magnitude, and rotating the \(i\)th vector to an angle of \(i\cdot 2\pi / \varphi\) where \(\varphi = (1 + \sqrt{5}) / 2\) is the golden ratio.
+This is the approach used in the experiments below, though, as Kevin later pointed out, rotating by \(i \cdot \pi / \varphi\) is likely to perform better. (edit: For a proper explanation about why this works well, check out Kevin's blog post.)

-For embedding positions in more than 2 dimensions, one option that is easy to implement and works well enough is to sample from \(U(0, 1)\) quasi-randomly, mapping them to Gaussian samples using the inverse CDF, and then normalizing to length one.
-An example implementation is provided here.
+For embedding positions in more than 2 dimensions, one option that is easy to implement and works well enough is to take samples from \(U(0, 1)\) quasi-randomly via the generalized golden ratio, mapping them to Gaussian samples using the inverse CDF, and then normalizing to length one.
+An example implementation is provided here. (edit: nor wrote a great blog post discussing better ways to select frequency directions in >2 dimensions.)

 ViT experiments